-Fluffy Saffron Buns for St. Lucy’s Day.
-It’s a sweet and fluffy bun, buttery and with a hint of the delicious honey and floral like aroma of saffron.
+Fluffy Saffron Buns for St. Lucy's Day, also known as Lussekatter.
+It's a sweet and fluffy bun, buttery and with a hint of the delicious honey and floral like aroma of saffron.
 Saffron is a luxurious spice, so what better time to get it out of your spice shelf than for Christmas?

 I am so happy today!
 The snow is piling up outside my window, and I love it!
 There's currently 25 cm (10 inches) of snow and counting.
 Snow is such a calming weather, the snow falls slowly and turns into a sound blanket, the sounds of the town is fading away as the snow hits the ground.

 The layers of clothes get larger and the food more comforting.
 I have a tradition, that whenever snow comes for a visit, I have to throw everything out of my hands and go straight to the kitchen and make some hot chocolate.
 Yes, hot chocolate and snow are besties.

 So what do I eat next to my hot chocolate?
 December 13th is coming up close, and do you know what day that is?
 It's St. Lucy's Day (or St. Lucia), which is a feast day.
 St. Lucy brought food and aid to Christians hiding in the catacombs during the Diocletianic Persecution.
 Mostly celebrated in Norway and Sweden - but also Italy.

 Although I'm not that into religion and Christianity, I like the food.
 Specifically the saffron buns.
 This is regular sweet buns (delicious!), but added saffron and raisins.
 The saffron gives the buns a really bright and yellow color, as well as a very distinct taste.
 The taste of saffron is sweet and hay-like, and fits perfectly into these saffron buns for St. Lucy's Day.